vercel/python-typemap/spec-draft.rst

 What do we do about ``Members`` on built-in types? ``typing.get_type_hints(int)`` returns ``{}`` but mypy will not agree!

 An object of an empty user-defined class has 29 entries in ``dir`` (all dunders), and ``object()`` has 24.
 (In 3.14.
 In 3.12, it was 27 for the user-defined object).

+5.
+Polymorphic callables?
+How do we represent their type and how do we construct their type?

+What does TS do here? - TS has full impredactive polymorphic functions.
+You can do System F stuff.

 =====